sithmel/async-deco/README.md

 * "cache-hit" with {key: cache key, result: cache result}
 * "cache-error" (when the cache fails) with {cacheErr: error object from the cache}
 * "cache-miss" (when the item is not in the cache) with {key: cache key}
+* "cache-set" with {args: arguments for caching, res: result to cache}

 Proxy
 -----